sakobu/rpo-r3f-demo/README.md

    - Left click and drag to rotate
    - Right click and drag to pan
    - Scroll to zoom
+5. Use the Maneuver Planner to execute precision burns:
+   - Expand the Maneuver Planner folder in the controls
+   - Set target coordinates (e.g., Target In-Track: 100)
+   - Set transfer time (e.g., 1000 seconds)
+   - Click Execute Burn to calculate and apply the required velocity change

+### Maneuver Planner

+The Maneuver Planner allows you to perform precision rendezvous maneuvers.

+1. Physics: It calculates the exact change in velocity (Delta v) needed to transfer from your current position to a target position over a specified time.
+It uses the Yamanaka-Ankersen equations to account for orbital mechanics including eccentricity.

+2. Simulation: When you execute a burn, the simulation applies the velocity change instantly and resets the time.
+The spacecraft will then drift along a natural orbital path that arrives exactly at your target coordinates when the transfer time elapses.

 ## Technical Details